rivka-dev/monGrimoire/README.md

 # Develop the back-end of a book rating site
-Mon Vieux Grimoire - Creation From Scratch of a back-end
+Mon Vieux Grimoire - Creation From Scratch of the back-end of a site

 ## Script
 You have been a freelance back-end developer for a year now in the Lille region.
 You are used to working with Kevin, a more experienced front-end developer than you, who already has a good network of contacts in the industry.